Differences in Types of Addiction Treatment

 It is very often times suggested that an individual start at the inpatient level of care, but when this is not possible, outpatient can greatly benefit the struggling addict or alcoholic.

-People who attend outpatient treatment as their first treatment option are normally either not that far into their addiction, or have familial, work, or other obligations that cannot be put off for an extended period of time.
+People who attend outpatient treatment as their first treatment option is normally either not that far into their addiction, or have familial, work, or other obligations that cannot be put off for an extended period of time.
 For instance, they may have young children to raise and as such, they cannot just up and leave for a month in order to seek treatment.

 What outpatient offers is the ability to get the help they need without great interruption to their lives.
 They can still work or raise their children and attend groups and individual therapies within a schedule that fits into their lives.